back

 • Weight loss surgery when weight is harmful to one’s health.

-• Eyelid surgery when it impacts sight
+• Eyelid surgery when it impacts sight.

-• Breast reduction surgery to reduce back pain
+• Breast reduction surgery to reduce back pain.

-And so, if medical professionals can verify an underlying medical issue, health insurance may cover costs.
-Therefore, if you have health coverage, let your health care provider know, as it could save you money.
+And so if medical professionals can verify an underlying medical issue, health insurance may cover costs.
+Therefore, if you have health coverage, let your healthcare provider know, as it could save you money.

 In some scenarios, a second party’s insurance will pay for medically relevant plastic surgery.
 For example, if you get hurt at work, workmen’s compensation will be responsible for payment.
 Or let’s say that you need a surgical procedure because of a car accident caused by another person.
-Their car insurance will finance medical plastic surgery.
+Their car insurance will finance medical surgery.

 Many people may automatically have a portion of their paycheck sent to an HSA.
 Still, they may have forgotten about it due to a change in employment.
 The good news is that any collected funds in an HSA usually rollover for use!
-And so, if you know you had an HSA account, be sure to check its balance.
-It could mean money towards plastic surgery costs!
+And so, if you know you have an HSA account, be sure to check its balance.
+It could mean money towards surgery costs!

-How To Pay For Plastic Surgery With Bad Credit—Potential Options With Your Plastic Surgeon’s Office
+Potential Options With Your Plastic Surgeon’s Office

 Keep in mind that not all surgeons or medical institutions offer in-house financing.
 Instead, they may use a third party to collect payments.
 The most commonly used third-party medical funding is Care Credit.
 Care Credit is essentially a medical credit card.
 You will have to apply for it just like you would with a credit card.
 If you have bad credit, you may need a co-signer to the application for approval.